ChrstphrHll/npc_gen/students/Alinea Hellsturn.md

 # Alinea Hellsturn
 ---
 ### Description
-- Elf Ranger from Aldercrown Empire
+- Elf Ranger from Beleriand
 - 5th year Assault student in Alderden
-- long straight blue hair that's braided, Brown eyes, and Tan skin
+- long curly auburn hair that's plain, Brown eyes, and Tan skin
 - Is Merciful and Sloppy, and has Renewal as their ideal

 ### Organizations